 Counties within Arizona will in fact save money because there is not jury trial requirement; however, many lawyers have stated that they will challenge the provision on constitutional grounds.
 Many stand firm on the fact that criminal defendants are supposed to have a right to a fair and speedy trial and they are supposed to have their case heard by a jury of their peers.
 If you or someone you love has been arrested for DUI in Arizona, where the SB 1200 will be going into effect, you should seek the advice of an experienced DUI defense lawyer who is abreast of the new laws and how they might affect you.

-You have read the best review article categorized by IRS Tax Attorney and the title New Arizona Bill Will Limit Right to a Jury Trial.
-You can bookmark or spread this post by using this URL http://taxattorneytips.blogspot.com/2013/02/new-arizona-bill-will-limit-right-to.html.
+and the title New Arizona Bill Will Limit Right to a Jury Trial.
+You can bookmark or spread this post by using this URL https://taxattorneytips.blogspot.com/2013/02/new-arizona-bill-will-limit-right-to.html.
 Thank You!

 Comments :